trieschlab/PymoNNto/docs/Classical_Examples/Brunel_Hakim.md

-# Brunel Hakim SORNSim Implementation
+# Brunel Hakim PymoNNto Implementation

 The following code creates a network of 5000 neurons with recurrent connections and simulates them for 1000 iterations.